 Remember that the keyword data from the Bing Keyword Planner is for Bing Ads (not for organic results) but can also be relevant for SEO.

-For more accurate data on organic keyword targeting, check out SE Ranking’s Keyword Research Tool which generates data from a vast database and allows you to select the right keywords for your campaigns.
+For more accurate data on organic keyword targeting, check out SE Ranking’s Keyword Research Tool which generates data from a vast database and allows you to select the right keyword recommendations for your campaigns.

 Bing vs. Google Keyword Planner